jerrinot/github-stargazers/README.md

 The application should now be running on http://localhost:3000.

 ## Deployment
 To deploy the application, you can use platforms like Netlify or Vercel.
 Both offer simple and straightforward deployment processes with continuous integration from a Git repository.
-Please follow the instructions in the Deployment section of this README.

 ## Acknowledgements
 This project was created with the help of GPT-4, an AI language model developed by OpenAI.
 GPT-4 provided valuable assistance in generating code snippets, suggesting best practices, and offering guidance throughout the development process.